“Look, here it is, Colombia, Colombia!”

 We were in the Colombia of Morocco, apparently.

-Our driver turned to look at us in the back seat and the car swerved towards the edge of the road towards lush, green marijuana plantations.
-Mercifully straightening up just in time, we managed to continue our trek through the Rif Mountains towards Tangier, in Northern Morocco.
+Our driver turned to show us his toothy grin and the car swerved to the edge of a lush, green marijuana plantation – just to prove the point.
+We managed to avoid squashing any plants, before continuing our trek through the Rif Mountains, towards Tangier.

 However, the first time you drive through the area, it’s hard to notice anything but the astounding size of the plantations on the trip to Tangier’s port.
-We tried, without much success, to question our driver on the logistics; especially as he was so enthusiastic about the region.
-Unable to verbally describe what he needed to, he pulled over at a roadside shack with the usual display of dusty cans of Coke and Marlboro Lights lined across a wooden plank.
+We tried, without much success, to question our driver on the logistics; especially as he was so enthusiastic about it.
+Instead, he pulled over at a roadside shack with the usual display of dusty Coke cans and Marlboro Lights on a wooden plank.

 “You want snuffy?” he asked.

-We started to laugh, somewhat because the word, ‘snuffy’, is funny and somewhat out of nerves for what he could mean.
+We started to laugh, somewhat because the word, ‘snuffy’ is really funny and somewhat out of nerves for what he meant.

 “I show you.”

-Before long he became very excited about showing us ‘Shou-wen’, which we eventually discovered was the nickname for the town, Chefchaouen.
-Anxious to make the ferry to Spain before nightfall in order to find accommodation, we politely refused his offer.
+Before long he became very excited about showing us ‘Shou-wen’, which we eventually discovered was the nickname for Morocco’s Chefchaouen.
+Anxious to make the ferry to Spain before nightfall, we politely refused his offer.

 “For free, I take you for free!
 Beautiful, beautiful town.
 Best town in Morocco.”

 Morocco’s Chefchaouen: An Ocean-Coloured Haven for Bohemian Travellers